 Among many other reasons, creating templates is useful due to the fact that it is not possible to upgrade an existing cluster based on how Magnum’s workflow works.
 To upgrade, you’ll need to create a new cluster using a public cloud’s templates or with your own template.

 This guide is beneficial to our public cloud users who take advantage of our Kubernetes as a service.
 This guide is applicable to both our sjc1 and ca-ymq-1 regions.
-Fun fact: Both regions now support the most recent versions of Kubernetes, which are v1.17.4 and v1.18.0!
-You can use the public templates we provide for Kubernetes 1.18.0 called
+Fun fact: Both regions now support the most recent versions of Kubernetes, which is v1.18.x!
+You can use the public templates we provide for Kubernetes 1.18.x called

 Before getting started it is important to note that Kubernetes as a Service can be customized to fit a variety of needs of your application or your IT team as a whole.
 From the above-mentioned details, it is understood that we use